 The Auckland region has two lines (or network) companies who own and maintain the distribution system that gets electricity from the national grid to your gate.
 Vector deliver power to households from Wellsford to Papakura.
 Counties Power supply power to the southern Auckland and northern Waikato areas.

-Your lines company are the ones to call if there is a fault or outage at your property.
+Your lines company are the people to call if there is a fault or outage at your property.

 Vector are New Zealand's largest distributor of electricity and gas, owning and operating networks across the region.